pranjal1112/MyProject1/README.md

 # MyProject1
-this is just a intro project for me...nothing serious
+this is just a intro project for me...nothing serious.